DucHienIT/GAME_PYTHON/README.md

 - Spacebar: Interact with objects
 - Mouse: Navigate menus and select items

 ## Credits

-RPG Adventure 2D Game was developed by [Your Name] as a project for [Course Name].
+RPG Adventure 2D Game was developed by Nguyen Duc Hien and Le Quang Tung as a project for Python programming.

-The game assets used in this project were obtained from [source] under the [license] license.

-## License

-This project is licensed under the [license] license.
-See the LICENSE file for details.